“Happiness is a warm puppy.” – Charles M. Schulz

 Unless, of course, you’re more of a cat person.

 About the Author: Leslie Faulkner is a Licensed Professional Counseling Associate (LPCA) at Emerald Therapy Center.
 She received her Masters of Education in Counseling and Human Development from Lindsay Wilson College.
-She is currently Director of Children’s Services.
-Leslie works primarily with children and adolescents, and is also a Behavioral Health Consultant for Head Start classrooms.
+She is currently Director of Children’s Services at Emerald Therapy Center.
+She works primarily with children and adolescents.
+Leslie is also a Behavioral Health Consultant for Head Start classrooms.